CongducPham/LowCostLoRaGw/README.md

 Get our SD card image
 ---------------------

-Download our [zipped SD card image from UPPA server](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip) | [zipped SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1Euuo4tPJrz6EHGFQ7IsCrWJbmJmHgLJR).
-The current image has everything you need including:
+Download our 32-bit ([zipped SD card image from UPPA server](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip) | [zipped SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1Euuo4tPJrz6EHGFQ7IsCrWJbmJmHgLJR)) or 64-bit ([zipped SD card image from UPPA server](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-raspios-buster-WAZIUP-demo-arm64_v1_oct21.iso.zip) | [zipped SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1w44YgSDsKRw78gXAPaz-YkT8AdsVRheV)).
+It has everything you need including:

 - support for all RPI models including the last RPI4 as well.
 We however recommend the 3B version unless you need to run other applications on the RPI otherwise both 3B+/4 are much more power consuming and heat a lot more.
 - pre-installed open-source ChirpStack LoRaWAN Network Server
 - pre-installed Semtech's `lora_pkt_fwd` for multi-channel gteway
-- pre-installed `remot3.it` and `anydesk` tools for remote access
+- pre-installed `remot3.it` and `anydesk` tools for remote access (only 32-bit)
 - the simple gateway web admin interface for easy configuration and management
 - `mosquitto-clients` package installed to have `mosquitto_pub` and `mosquitto_sub` commands
 - `Node-RED`, `Node.js` and `npm` with `node-red-contrib-thingspeak42` installed